 Method 3: Forward the Rocket League Ports

-We have a full-length article on how to do this so we’ll be brief going back over it again.
-Doing this can fix ping issues, lag and stability issues in the game.
+We have a full-length article on how to do this so we'll be brief going back over it again.
+Forwarding Rocket League ports can fix ping issues, lag and stability issues in the game.
 This is such a common problem that a number of other errors, such as error 48, error 71, and error 68 can also be fixed via this method.

 Read our detailed guide about the Rocket League ports, if you want to know more about this.